 - To serve: Remove brisket from oven and transfer to a cutting board.
 Allow to rest for 10 minutes before slicing the brisket thinly against the grain.
 Serve with the reserved glaze on the side.
 Enjoy!

 - Read the Recipe all the way through first.
 Optional, but recommended, let the brisket marinate in the rub for at least 30 minutes.

-- You can finish the brisket in the oven or on the grill!
+- For a crispier finish: You can finish the brisket in the oven (broil) or on the grill!